SwedbankPay/developer.swedbankpay.com/checkout-v3/technical-reference/stylebook/index.md

 ---
 title: Stylebook
 description: |
-  How we designed our payment menu.
+  How we designed our payment UI.
 permalink: /:path/
 redirect_from: /checkout-v3/features/technical-reference/stylebook/
 menu_order: 2700